bangb3/TweetsTest/README.md

-<p>Test - I started this project by using the
+<p>Testz - I started this project by using the
     <a href="https://github.com/react-boilerplate/react-boilerplate">
         react boilerplate
     </a>